 Roads on the Dingle Peninsula are narrow.
 We were warned to travel clockwise - in the same direction of the buses so we would not have to pass them.
 Our first stop was in Ventry where we took a lovely walk along the long beach.
-We were luck that the tide was out and the sand provided a nice solid surface on which to walk.
+We were lucky that the tide was out and the sand provided a nice solid surface on which to walk.
 We shared the beach with people on horseback, people with dogs and lots of birds.

 Every part of the peninsula seems to be neatly delineated except where agriculture of any sort is impossible.
 Stone walls and hedges climbed hills.